-RESEARCH CONSENT FORM

-Use Plate or Print:

-Subject Name:

-DOB:

-Gender:
+Boston Children's Hospital RESEARCH CONSENT FORM Use Plate or Print: Protocol Title: Genetics of Epilepsy and Subject Name: Cognitive Disorders DOB: Principal Investigator: Christopher Walsh Gender:

 This consent form gives you important information about a research study.
 A research study helps scientists and doctors learn new information to improve medical practice and patient care.
 Please read this consent form carefully and take your time making a decision.
 Participation in this research is voluntary.
 You may choose not to take part in this research study or may choose to leave the research study at any time.
 Your decision will not impact the clinical care you receive at Boston Children's Hospital.
 This consent form gives you detailed information about the procedures, risks and benefits of the study, and may contain words that you do not understand.
 Please ask questions about anything you do not understand.
 We encourage you to talk to others (for example, your friends, family, or other doctors) before you decide to participate in this research study.